-Accounts Receivables: Accounts receivables consist of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty, and staff.
-Accounts receivables also include amounts due from the Federal Government, state and local governments, or private sources in connection with reimbursement of allowable expenditures made pursuant to the University's grants and contracts.
-Accounts receivables are recorded net of estimated uncollectible amounts.
+Accounts Receivable: Accounts receivable consist of tuition and fees charged to students and auxiliary enterprise services provided to students, faculty, and staff.
+Accounts receivable also include amounts due from the federal government, state and local governments, or private sources in connection with reimbursement of allowable expenditures made pursuant to the University's grants and contracts.
+Accounts receivable are recorded net of estimated uncollectible amounts.